vikbert/vuepress-boilerplate/README.md

     ├── about.md
     └── latest.md
 ```
-- `docs`: The root of folder `docs` is the location of `markdown`
+- `docs`: the root location of `markdown` documents
-- `other`: the location of the special page content, which you will show as navigtion links.
+- `other`: the location of the special page contents, which you will show as nav links.
-- `.vuepress` is the location of vuepress configuration.
+- `.vuepress` is the location for the config files in vuepress.
 It is also the default output location for `vuepress build`.
-After each run "vuepress build", a fold named `dist` will be generated within `./vuepress/dist`
+After each run "vuepress build", it creates a new folder named `dist` within `./vuepress/dist`
-- `dist` folder is the output location of command `vuepress`, where all generated htmls files go.
-It can be configured by tag `dest` in `config.js`
+- `dist` folder is the output location of command `vuepress run docs`, where all generated HTML files go.
+It can be configured by the tag `dest` in `config.js`

 > generated html static files
 ```bash